yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 Over the next couple of days, we'll create a lot of small websites to practice what we're learning.

 Write a list of topics you are interested in or passionate about that you can refer back to when you need to make a small site.

-Share with your partner - this will also help you get to know each other!
+Be ready to share your answers!

 ## What is CSS?